Chairman, UK Telecomms Labs, UK Telecomms Innovation Network and AWTG

 Paul is a visiting professor at the University of Surrey, Institute for Communications Systems.
 He is passionate about the benefits of telecommunications, a common theme in his current work is to help drive telecommunications skills and capabilities in the UK.

-Prior to CC I have had a string of commercial leadership roles in high-growth technology and consulting businesses working in fields including telecoms, energy, consumer goods and logistics.
+Tim works with senior clients across many sectors to help them achieve business growth by identifying, developing and deploying world-changing innovation based on deep tech.
+Prior to CC, Tim has had a string of commercial leadership roles in high-growth technology and consulting businesses working in fields including AI, robotics, telecoms, energy, consumer goods and logistics.

 CTW Founder & CEO, Women4Technology